Fact #1: Sewing machines need routine maintenance to keep it running properly (and extend its lifespan!), especially if the machine has a computer.

 Who is behind the Sewing Doc brand?

 I'm Andi Barney of Sewing Doc machine service and repair, and Sewing Doc Academy.
-I'm a master technician and I've owned and operated my own service shop, located in Cumming, Georgia, for over 13 years now.
-A large part of our service shop focuses on vintage and antique machines and restoration, but we are also an authorized shop for Brother, Viking, and Janome.
+I'm a master technician and I've owned and operated my own service shop for over 15 years now.
 I started just like you, curious and a little intimidated, but now I couldn't imagine my life without sewing machines!

 Paul Barney (is our electrical, motor, and restoration specialist.
 He also specializes in Customer Service.